Few realize that the summit of Ra Gusela is relatively easily accessible thanks to the beginner via ferrata bearing the same name.

-Few realize that its summit is relatively easy accessible thanks to the beginner via ferrata of the same name.
-So put your helmet on, strap your harness, clip on your lanyard and get ready for some of the best sunrise views in the Dolomites!
+So put your helmet on, tighten your harness, clip on your lanyard, and get ready for some of the best sunrise views in the Dolomites!

 Getting to the start

-The pass can be reached in 30 minutes by car from Cortina D’Ampezzo – the nearest town.
+The Giau mountain pass can be reached within 30 minutes by car from Cortina D’Ampezzo – the nearest town.
 Before you set off though, make sure you are a confident driver.

 On its top stands one of the oldest and most photogenic mountain huts in the Dolomites.
 The rifugio bears the same name as the summit it stands on – Nuvolau.

-Brace yourself for some jaw dropping views upon reaching the summit.
-It’s a 360 degree panorama including Tofane, Cristallo and Sorapiss groups.
-Mount Pelmo, Mount Civetta and even Marmolada – Dolomite’s highest peak can also be see in the distance.
+Brace yourself for some jaw-dropping views upon reaching the summit.
+It’s a 360-degree panorama including Tofane, Cristallo, and Sorapiss groups.
+Mount Pelmo, Mount Civetta.
+Even Marmolada – Dolomite’s highest peak can also be seen in the distance.
 Passo Giau, where you started will be visible down below.

 From the summit of Ra Gusela you will be able to spot the path leading to Nuvolau.
-You will first drop down around 100 metres before climbing up again along series of ladders and few cable protected sections.
+You will first drop down around 100 meters before climbing up again along a series of ladders and a few cable-protected sections.

-A pint or two later it’s time to descent.
-From rifugio Nuvolau continue along path nr 438. this time marked for rifugio Averau.
-It’s a quick 30 minutes hike down to the hut.
+A pint or two later it’s time to descend.
+From rifugio Nuvolau continue along path nr 438.
+This time marked for Rifugio Averau.
+It’s a quick 30-minute hike down to the hut.
 Short and painless.

-If however you are ready to call it a day, from rifugio Averau follow path nr 452 towards Passo Giau.
-You should reach your car after 1,5 hour of mostly downhill hiking along a well maintained path.
+If however, you are ready to call it a day, from Rifugio Averau follow path no. 452 towards Passo Giau.
+You should reach your car after 1,5 hours of mostly downhill hiking along a well-maintained path.

-I recommend getting Tabacco map nr 03 and studying the map before setting off to better visualise the whole route.
+I recommend getting Tabacco map no. 03 and studying the map before setting off to better visualize the whole route.

 Are you planning a trip to the Dolomites and would like to know more about via ferrata Ra Gusela or anything else?
 Post your questions in the comments.
 I will be happy to answer them!